 What is Pantoprazole?

-Pantoprazole belongs to a group of medications called proton pump inhibitors (PPI), which are licensed for the treatment of acid reflux.
+You can also purchase Pantoprazole OTC (over the counter). tablets belongs to a group of medications called proton pump inhibitors (PPI) which control the amount of acid in the stomach, licensed for the treatment of acid reflux.

 How does Pantoprazole work?

-Pantoprazole works to control symptoms of acid reflux by reducing acid production in the stomach directly.
+This medication works to control symptoms of acid reflux by reducing acid production in the stomach directly.
 It does this by blocking an enzyme called a ‘proton pump’, which is involved in the final step of stomach acid formation.
-Pantoprazole is taken once daily and is effective for up to 24 hours.
+These tablets need to be taken once daily and effective for up to 24 hours.
 If there is no improvement in symptoms after 14 days of taking this medication or symptoms are still present after 28 days of treatment, you should see your GP to discuss alternate options.

 How should I take Pantoprazole?